3 years ago

 I tore my meniscus and sustained a few CrossFit injuries that year, too.
 I also got shingles this year, which marked the beginning of me wanting to take better care of myself, and to allow myself time to slow down a bit.
 This is something I’ve really worked on and am still working on.
 It took a while to learn this lesson, but I finally started to catch on that unplugging and taking care of myself would help with anxiety.

 I traveled to Napa, Orlando (to speak at a conference), Austin, Portland, and Seattle.
 I went to about 15 concerts and moved into yet another new apartment.
-The Everygirl’s collaboration with Interior define began this year and we flew 9 part-time editors to Chicago for our first big team meeting.
+My first furniture collaboration happened this year, too.

 This is the year I met Conor on Tinder.
 There were some low points prior to that, though.
 I went through some of the most expensive, painful surgeries and root canals after an awful infection in my mouth.
 It was a nightmare that seemed to get worse and worse, and I spent what was probably weeks sleeping and taking pain meds.
 I had just ended things with a guy I had been dating because I found out he had a wife, baby, and girlfriend he had failed to mention.
 I matched with Conor the day I went back on Tinder (he’s the only guy I spoke to that round), we met, and I deleted the app almost immediately (maybe that day) because I just wasn’t ready.
 We know things worked out with him, but at this point, years of break-ups, bad dates, and what feels like way too many “he’s just not that into you” situations that left me pining, I had been a bit bruised.